QubitPi/management-blogs/docs/_posts/2022-03-28-documentation.md

 > A "publication" refers to a single, cohesive tool that readers use to consume documentation.
 It may be static or
 > interactive - digital or paper.
 Multiple publications may be created from a single source (such as web and PDF
 > versions of the same manual).
 Although rarer, multiple sources may be used to create a single publication.
 More
-> examples of publications include: API reference, man page, command line ``–help`` output, in-application help tips,
+> examples of publications include: API reference, man page, command line ``-help`` output, in-application help tips,
 > online tutorials, internal engineering manuals, and others too.

 #### Discoverable